Characters in Ghost Trick: Phantom Detective: Cabanela

 is a detective working in the Special Investigation Unit, acting as the group's top investigator.
 He is noted for frequently dancing in nearly any situation, and is respected by his subordinates.
-While Jowd was responsible for looking after Lynne, Cabanela takes over once he was arrested for the murder of his wife.
+While Jowd was responsible for looking after Lynne, Inspector Cabanela takes over once he was arrested for the murder of his wife.
 At this point, his goal becomes attempting to get further in his career, with the intention of gaining enough power to aide him in his investigation of Jowd's wife's murder, believing a man called the "manipulator" to be responsible.
 He investigates this alongside a man identified as the "pigeon man", a former medical examiner who quit to investigate the case full-time.
 He attempts to help Jowd, but only through legal means, forcing him to return him to prison after Sissel helped him escape.
 Sissel, to Cabanela's relief, has Jowd's execution stayed.
 However, he later calls the justice minister and demands that Jowd be executed once the manipulator gains access to him and forces him to do so; afterward, he kills Cabanela, though Cabanela is revived by Sissel after saving both the pigeon man and Cabanela by tricking the manipulator into thinking that they were dead.

+According to Shu Takumi, Cabanela’s dancing animations were heavily inspired by Michael Jackson’s dance moves.